What should I do if I am unable to pay my rent?

 Are apartments still available to lease during this time?

-happy to assist you over the phone and walk you through the
+members will be happy to assist you over the phone and walk you

-process.
-Applications and leases can all be filled out online
+through the process.
+Applications and leases can all be filled out

 What should residents do if they think they or another member of the apartment have been exposed to the virus or are experiencing COVID-19 symptoms?